 Remember that interest will keep adding up

-While reducing your student loan payments can be a godsend, it also has a major drawback.
-By paying little or nothing each month toward your student loans, you won’t be making a dent in your debt at all.
+While it might feel like you can escape debt by leaving the country and using an income-driven repayment plan, your student loans won’t simply disappear.
+Lowering your student loan payments can be a temporary benefit and can keep your loans in good standing, but it also has a major drawback.
+By paying little or nothing each month toward your student loans, you won’t be reducing your debt at all.

-Day after day, interest will keep accruing on your loans and your total balance will grow.
-If you move back home and start making bigger payments, you could be paying off interest for a long time before even touching the principal.
+What’s more, interest will keep accruing on your loans and your total balance will grow.
+If you return to the U.S. and start making regular payments, you could be paying off interest for a long time before even making a dent in the principal amount.

 Weigh the pros and cons of working abroad with student loans